GoldenMind-2025/fund-comparator/README.md

 ### 🔗 [Click Here to Open the App](https://fund-comparator-my-fund-tool.streamlit.app/)

 ## 🧐 What does it do?
 It fetches live NAV data from AMFI and plots a "Rebased to 100" chart.
 This allows you to compare funds (like an Equity fund vs. a Debt fund) on a level playing field to see how ₹100 invested in each would have grown over time.
+Also shows a table of returns for the selected funds below the charts.

 ## 🚀 Features
 - **Live Data:** Connects directly to the AMFI Public API.